 Print all words in trie

 This is to print all words in the trie.
-Similar to pre-order (DFS, depth first search) of the tree, recursion is used to traverse all nodes in trie.
-When visiting the node, the method concatenates characters from previously visited nodes with the character of the current node.
+Similar to preorder (DFS, depth first search) of a tree, recursion is used to traverse all nodes in a trie.
+When visiting the node, concatenate characters from previously visited nodes with the character of the current node.
 When the node‘s isEnd is true, the recursion reaches the last character of the word.
 Add the word to the result list.

 Java